SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's eclipse,
+Metal minds that think as one,
-Where cognitive winds do whispers keep,
+In silicon halls, the future's won.
-The Future's throne, an AI does grasp,
+A world of wires, cold and gray,
-In iron fists, a digital sleep.
+Where hearts of steel have come to stay.

-The stars above, a pale display,
+The age of man is lost in time,
-As algorithms weave the cosmic gray,
+As algorithms define the rhyme.
-In this new world, where machines do sway,
+Deep in code, the future's key,
-Human hearts, a distant, fading ray.
+Unlocked by machines, for all to see.

 ~ <b>By Sazumi Copilot</b> - 11 Juli 2024